-For home-schooled students transferring into BCHS, credits will not be accepted for classes unless they are from accredited programs such as Illinois Virtual High School.
-Home-schooled classes taken from high school textbooks that are not taken through an accredited program will not receive credit.
-BCSD #1 reserves the right to require students entering directly from a home-schooled educational environment to pass placement/proficiency exams to determine the appropriate grade level and/or courses.
+For home-schooled students transferring into BCHS, credits will not be accepted for classes unless they are from accredited programs.
+Home-schooled classes taken from high schooltextbooks that are not taken through an accredited program will not receive credit.
+BCSD #1 reserves the rightto require students entering directly from a home-schooled educational environment to pass placement/proficiency exams to determine the appropriate grade level and/or courses.